Construction Solutions work hazards, and options for making work safer

-Solution: Grout Delivery System
+Solution Summary: Grout Delivery System

 Description:

 Gravity feed systems for grout delivery include the Grout Hog and the Blastcrete MasonMate.
-The grout hog consist of a hopper to hold grout, an auger, an eight foot dispensing hose, and an automatic shut-off valve.
+The grout hog consists of a hopper to hold grout, an auger, an eight foot dispensing hose, and an automatic shut-off valve.
 After the hopper is filled with grout, the hopper is lifted by forklift or crane above the worksite.
 A masonry worker controls the flow of grout by pinching the hose or with the shut-off valve.
 The hopper sits on a swivel base that allows 17 feet of wall to be reached without moving the forklift or crane.
 Approximately 3 to 4 cubic yards of grout can be delivered per 1/2 hour.
 Three models are available: 1) powered by forklift hydraulics, 2) gas-powered and 3) Uphill Grout Hog.
 The Uphill Grout Hog has an extension arm coming from the hopper that allows grout to be delivered to more challenging areas, such as interior walls.
 Also, workers avoid walking under the hopper when using the Uphill Grout Hog.
 Clean up of the Grout Hog takes less than 15 minutes.

 Other grout delivery systems include a grout pump and grout bucketing (bucket brigade).
 Grout pumps have a hopper to mix grout and a hose to deliver the grout.
 Air or gasoline powered grout pumps are available, as well as smaller hand-operated pumps.
 Grout pumps are often used with grout bucketing.
 Bucketing is labor intensive and physically demanding for the masons, requiring heavy and repetitive lifting of buckets of grout.